EVerest/libocpp/doc/california_pricing_requirements.md

 | `TimeOffsetNextTransition` | What the new offset should be at the given `NextTimeOffsetTransationDateTime` (readwrite) |

+### Callbacks

+For California Pricing to work, the following callbacks must be enabled:
+- `session_cost_callback`, used for running cost and final cost
+- `set_display_message_callback`, used to show a user specific price

 ## OCPP 2.0.1

 OCPP 2.0.1 uses different mechanisms to send pricing information.
 The messages are converted to internally used structs